Bach Centre-approved courses

 Bach Centre-approved courses are always advertised as 'Bach Centre-approved' so if you aren't sure the chances are the course was not approved.
 Check any certificate you were given at the end of the course and it should carry the Bach Foundation International Register logo and the words 'course approved by the Bach Centre' or 'course approved by the Bach Foundation'.

-If you're still not sure, email or fax us a copy of your certificate and details of the name of the trainer and we will check for you.
+If you're still not sure, email us and arrange to send a copy of your certificate and details of the name of the trainer and we will check for you.

 The first prerequisite for being a trainer is that you are a current Bach Foundation Registered Practitioner.
 The Bach Centre will not consider courses whose main teacher is not a Bach Foundation Registered Practitioner.

 In addition you will need specific specialist training to teach, either direct from the Bach Centre or from a Bach Centre-approved Institute.
-For more details contact Stefan at the Centre.
+For more details see the pages on becoming a teacher.